A regular dental check-up is one of the most important things you can do for your oral health in addition to brushing and flossing.

 Polar Dental will be able to successfully identify and problems that may affect your oral or general health.
 Problems that are detected within the earlier stages can be treated right away to prevent the issue from evolving into a more serious complication.

-Dental cleaning not only ensure that your teeth and gums remain health and free from decay and plaque, but they also allow your Polar Dental professional to detect and remove buildup that may occur underneath the gum line and in areas not accessible to your toothbrush.
+Dental cleaning not only ensure that your teeth and gums remain healthy and free from decay and plaque, but they also allow your Polar Dental professional to detect and remove buildup that may occur underneath the gum line and in areas not accessible to your toothbrush.
 Cleanings make your teeth and filling smooth so that plaque and tartar will have a harder time sticking and accumulating on your teeth and gums.